Beyond Trading Data: The Hidden Influence of Public Awareness and Interest on Cryptocurrency Volatility: Approach: CoMForE

-Inspired by the work of Chevallier et al.~\cite{chevallier2021} and Sun et al.~\cite{sun2018adaboost}, this paper proposes to forecast cryptocurrency price in the next day using taking advantage of all indicating factors (\textbf{RQ1}).
-To tackle \textbf{RQ2}, we propose an ensemble learning approach that adopts adaptive boosting and LSTM architectures.
-This is because LSTMs are known for their capability to learn hidden features and trends within sequential data, especially for short-term goals~\cite{pintelas2020}.
-Figure~\ref{fig:app:ovr} illustrates an overview of our system, which consists of multiple LSTM weak learners (i.e. forecasters) that together combine a cryptocurrency price forecasting model.
-Each of these LSTM models in trained on a sampled dataset from the original one, and then gets assigned a weighted score according to its performance to be used in the inference phase.
-Here, all LSTM outputs are multiplied with their weights and divided by the total number of LSTM models to calculate the predicted final price.
-Specifically, our system goes through six main steps:
+To address our first research question (\textbf{RQ1}), this paper proposes a novel strategy for forecasting next-day cryptocurrency volatility by leveraging all indicative factors.
+To tackle \textbf{RQ2}, we introduce an ensemble learning approach that marries adaptive boosting with LSTM architectures, known for their proficiency in learning hidden trends within sequential data, especially for short-term forecasting.
+As depicted in Figure~\ref{fig:app:ovr}, our approach comprises multiple LSTM weak learners (i.e., forecasters) that collaboratively construct a cryptocurrency volatility prediction model.
+Each LSTM model $j$ is trained on a subset sampled from the original dataset and subsequently assigned a weighted score $w_j$ based on its performance during the inference phase.
+Each subset is sampled using the sampling weights $s_{n=1}^{N}$ for the $N$ samples.
+Here, a sample denotes the input sequence ${\textbf{x}}_{t-k}^{t}$ associated with its respective price, where $k$ is the length of the input layer and $t$ is the time stamp (i.e. day).
+Initially, the sampling weights denoted as $s_{n=1}^{N}$ are set to $\frac{1}{N}$, indicating that all samples carry equal importance in the learning process.
+Then, for each LSTM forecaster $M_j$, the following steps are performed: